 Contact us today for more details about how you can get involved in the Earth Observation industry!

-The European Commission, in the frame of the H2020 programme, has this year re-appointed Simon Chambers as a business mentor to help create innovation in the Earth Observation sector (safety, environment, transport and climate).
+The European Commission, in the frame of the H2020 programme, has re-appointed Simon Chambers, for the fourth consecutive year as a business mentor to help create innovation in the Earth Observation sector (safety, environment, transport and climate).

 Private companies, equipped with an EO application idea, will benefit from business process mentoring in order to get their service to market as soon as possible.

-Simon Chambers is also a reference coaching for another EC programme, the H2020 SME Instrument and has performed over 15 assignments for private companies in Europe.
+Simon Chambers is also a certified coaching for another EC programme, the H2020 SME Instrument and has performed over 20 assignments for private companies in Europe.